Homeschooling Through High School

 Beginning the Journey

-Many opportunities for your homeschool student to meet other students with similar interests.
+Many opportunities for your homeschooling high school student to meet other students with similar interests.

 Typical Course of Study in a Four-Year High School Program

 A list of subjects and the number of credits that are typically part of a high school program.